manofsteele/perestrava/README.md

 * Secure frontend and backend user authentication using BCrypt
 * Interactive route map where users can create and save routes
 * Route index page, showing all a user's routes
+* Route show pages for each invidual route, accessible from the index page

 ### Route builder